gabepalhares/gabepalhares/README.md

 ### Gabriel Palhares

 Hi!
 I'm a 25-year-old software developer based in Brazil.
-I enjoy coding, sports cars and ball games.<br>
+I enjoy programming, engaging in sports in general, and I'm passionate about sports cars.

-Currently, I'm deeply focused on mastering my skills in the Java ecosystem, but I'm also interested in learning Golang!<br>
+My first encounter with programming was during my childhood, but it was only in 2021 that I started learning computer science, and since then, I'm always been looking forward to improving myself.
+Currently, I'm deeply focused on mastering my skills in the Java ecosystem, but I'm also interested in learning Golang!
-I started learning computer science in 2021, and since then, I'm always looking forward to improve myself.<br>
+My motto and goal are to always keep evolving.
+Never stop learning.

 Please feel free to request any further information.
 You can reach me at:

 <a href = "mailto:gabrielpalharesdev@gmail.com"><img src="https://img.shields.io/badge/-Gmail-%23333?style=for-the-badge&logo=gmail&logoColor=white" target="_blank"></a>